chiziheng/Simulation-Modelling-and-Analysis/README.md

 # Simulation-Modelling-and-Analysis
-You are suppose to be able to navigate through all the documents through the HTML index file
+You are suppose to be able to navigate through all the documents using the HTML index file